 BELLEVUE, Wash. – Dec.
-15, 2020 – Auth0, the identity platform for application teams, today launched Adaptive Multi-factor Authentication (MFA), a sophisticated security feature that helps reduce the threat of hacks and data breaches.
+15, 2020 – The Auth0 Identity Platform, a product unit within Okta, today launched Adaptive Multi-factor Authentication (MFA), a sophisticated security feature that helps reduce the threat of hacks and data breaches.
 Adaptive MFA is an important addition to Auth0's expanding security portfolio—which also includes Bot Detection, Breached Password Detection, Brute Force Protection, and Suspicious IP Throttling—and is one of the platform's most advanced context-based security features.

 Adaptive MFA is designed to help companies address the inherent challenges of enabling security while preserving user experience.
 Unlike traditional MFA, which is triggered upon every login attempt and creates an additional step for the end user, Adaptive MFA only appears when a login is deemed risky.
 This is calculated by an overall risk score that measures abnormal behavior from known devices, impossible travel, and/or IP reputation.
 Customers can have the confidence that with Adaptive MFA, their end users are asked for secondary authentication only when behavioral signals don't conform to usual patterns for a particular user.